garybentley/languagetool-test/README.md

 * ast/ast.profile file is never referenced?
 * ast/test there are two rules dirs, org/languagetool/rules, org/languagetool/languages/rules
 * be has no speller test.
+* da has very few tests.
+* pl why doesn't polish have a double punctuation rule?

 ## The information below is from the standard LanguageTool README